May. 11, 2022 @ 12:00 pm – 3:00 pm

 About the Workshop

-The 5th amArte workshop was held at Del Valle High School with local artist Santa Barraza .
-Leading a mini mural workshop on large 7’ x 4’ amate (bark) paper sheets the workshop was titles Iconography: A sense of Home.
-The workshop focused on how Santa has used iconography throughout her entire career.
+The 5th amArte workshop, A sense of Home, was held at Del Valle High School with local artist Santa Barraza .
+Leading a mini mural workshop on large 7’ x 4’ amate (bark) paper sheets the workshop focused on how Barraza has used iconography throughout her entire career.
 The art students explored and reflected on how to depict a sense of home using iconography and symbolism collaboratively.
 Each class created one large mini mural on amate paper and made Milagros out of embossing foil for prayers and manifestations that are unique and personal to them; these will be weaved into the amate murals.

 About the Artist